infuanfu/infuanfu.github.com/_posts/2020-10-27-zero-to-hero-with-obs-studio-on-fedora-32.md

 This is an easy enough fix using a LUT filter in OBS:

 - Take a screenshot of the OBS window or webcam video showing yourself in the position you want to use later on with the light setup you're planning on using.
-If you have a [gray-card](https://www.amazon.de/-/en/gp/product/B00KCPBLWO/), now's the time to hold it next to your face, alternatively wear something that has netral gray color in it or hold up a white sheet of paper.
+If you have a [gray-card](https://www.amazon.de/-/en/gp/product/B00KCPBLWO/), now's the time to hold it next to your face, alternatively wear something that has neutral gray color in it or hold up a white sheet of paper.
 - Open the screenshot in Gimp
 - Select `Colors > Levels`
 - Use the gray mid-tone color dropper to pick your gray card